-The SaaS industry mainly relies on the Cloud Delivery model to deliver their services, which means the provider hosts their databases, networks, and computing operations in their servers.
+The SaaS industry mainly relies on the Cloud Delivery model to deliver its services, which means the provider hosts their databases, networks, and computing operations in their servers.

 The other model is the ISV, the software provider contracts space from a cloud provider to host the software in the provider’s data center.

-The SaaS companies usually integrate different software using API, so there can offer flexible and complex solutions.
+SaaS companies usually integrate different software using API to offer flexible and complex solutions.